Sarasota Subdivision: Extension to Venice

 The Seaboard Air Line extended the line south to Venice in 1911 after being convinced by local socialite Bertha Honoré Palmer who owned land in Venice.
 In Venice, the line connected with a small logging railroad operated by the Manasota Lumber Co.
 The extension to Venice greatly benefited the city's economy.
 The railroad would be used by cadets and faculty of the Kentucky Military Institute's Venice campus for winter classes from 1933 to 1970.
 It also transported patients to Fred H. Albee's Florida Medical Center from 1932 to 1942 and transported goods and servicemen to Venice Army Air Field during World War II.
 Another major customer on the line would be the Ringling Bros. and Barnum & Bailey Circus, which was headquartered in Sarasota from 1927 to 1959 and then in Venice from 1959 to 1990.

-By 1925, at the height of the Florida land boom of the 1920s, Seaboard considered extending the line further south through Englewood along Lemon Bay to Placida to intercept with their Boca Grande Subdivision (the former Charlotte Harbor and Northern Railway).
-The extension was never built.
+By 1925, at the height of the Florida land boom of the 1920s, Seaboard considered extending the line further south through Englewood along Lemon Bay to Placida.
+In Placida, it would have connected with their Boca Grande Subdivision (the former Charlotte Harbor and Northern Railway).
+The company planned to create a subsidiary, the Venice Englewood and Southern Railway, to oversee the extension.
+However, the extension was never built due to the collapse of the land boom at the end of the decade.

 Later years

 By the 1940s, the Seaboard Air Line removed the segment between the main line at Turkey Creek and Durant at the north end.
 The Seaboard's Valrico Cutoff, which was built in 1925 and crossed the Sarasota Subdivision at Durant, was then used to access the line and provided a slightly shorter route to Tampa.
 By then, two local passenger trains were running the line daily in addition to a through freight train from Durant to Palmetto which ran six days a week.

-The SAL ran a section of its Silver Meteor, from Tampa to Bradenton, Sarasota and Venice on the SAL's Venice Division.
+The SAL ran a section of its Silver Meteor from Tampa to Bradenton, Sarasota and Venice on the line.
 The Silver Meteor offered through coaches and sleepers (no transfer needed) from New York City on this section.

-In 1967, the Seaboard Air Line (SAL) merged with their rival, the Atlantic Coast Line Railroad (ACL), who operated a nearly parallel route closer to the coast (the Tampa Southern Railroad).
-By April of 1968, the company abandoned the ex-SAL track within Downtown Sarasota and consolidated all service between Shade Avenue and 12th Street on the former Atlantic Coast Line tracks.
-All passenger traffic was also consolidated at the former Atlantic Coast Line passenger depot at Main Street and School Avenue.
-Additionally, the SAL's swing bridge over the Manatee River was also removed in the wake of the merger in an effort to consolidate the company's operation on to a single bridge crossing (which also resulted in the removal of track between Palmetto Junction and Bradenton Junction).
-The Seaboard Coast Line then designated the remaining track north of the Manatee River as the Parrish Subdivision, and track south of the river became part of the Palmetto Subdivision (which also included the former Atlantic Coast Line route).
-The Parrish Subdivision became a freight-only route after the merger.